elliottmotson/boilerplate-flask-login/README.md

-# flask-login
+# Boilerplate-flask-login
-Flask-login is a boilerplate account system programmed in Flask and Jinja with MongoDB integration.
+Boilerplate-flask-login is a boilerplate account system programmed in Flask and Jinja with MongoDB integration.

 # SETUP